uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 Configure the .gitignore file to ignore the build/ directory which will appear after performing the first build.
 Project packages live within src/main/groovy and contain source files ending in .groovy.
 View resources are stored in the src/main/resources subfolder and vary depending on the view renderer of choice.
 Static assets, like icons or custom javascript, live within the src/assets folder.
 Consult the table below for key files, their purpose, and their locations.
 Example code and further discussion of relevant files is included in the following sections.

 ## Store the credentials in Morpheus Cypher

+The credentials for interacting with the DataDog REST API will be stored in the cypher secure storage.
+The [cypher service](https://developer.morpheusdata.com/api/com/morpheusdata/core/cypher/MorpheusCypherService.html) enables us to easily interact with cypher to retrieve the API keys.

+The first thing we need to do is initialize our access to cypher which requires the account or tenant ID where the credentials are stored.
+This example assumes that the credentials are stored in the Morpheus master tenant.

 ```
 def account = new Account(id: 1)